jborjon/jborjon.github.io/portfolio/incredible-benefits-of-early-intervention-autism.md

 ## What Is Early Intervention?

-Early intervention is any treatment that happens <a href="https://www.nichd.nih.gov/health/topics/autism/conditioninfo/treatments/early-intervention#:~:text=Early%20interventions%20occur%20at%20or,effective%20in%20the%20longer%20term." target="_blank">at or before preschool age</a>, from birth to about three years of age, when the brain is still under construction.
+Early intervention is any treatment that happens [at or before preschool age](https://www.nichd.nih.gov/health/topics/autism/conditioninfo/treatments/early-intervention#:~:text=Early%20interventions%20occur%20at%20or,effective%20in%20the%20longer%20term.){:target="_blank"}, from birth to about three years of age, when the brain is still under construction.

 At this stage, brain structures are still highly plastic, meaning they can adapt and develop much more easily than at any time later in life.
 That’s why, in general, the earlier the treatment, the better the outcome.